danieledifini/custom/README.md

 Browsersync will reload the page at every changes made to scss js and php files.

-This is just my starting theme, everything could surely make in a better way so feel free to suggest.
+This is just my starting theme, everything could surely be made in a better way so feel free to suggest.

 Style.css won't be loaded and used.
 It's there cause I'm lazy.